What are car subscriptions?

 For your part, you keep the car in good order, allowing for reasonable wear and tear, and report any breakdowns, servicing requirements or other issues in a timely fashion.

-What are the Main Providers in the US?
+Who are the main providers in the US?

 The car subscription market is still growing, but there are already several companies specializing in providing these services: